 In this post he changed his definition yet again:

-The fact that some out of 350 child classes inherit a method that they do not actually use is irrelevant.
+The fact that some out of 400 child classes inherit methods which are not actually used is irrelevant.
+The abstract table class is filled with methods which may be used by any of the concrete table classes depending on which Transaction Patterns are used with that concrete class.
 There is no way to "uninherit" any unused methods, nor to inherit only that subset of the available methods that you actually need.
 An unused method does not cause a problem in the real world as it exists only in the abstract class and is never overridden in the concrete class, so if there is no problem then why do you keep insisting that there is?

 Perhaps his confusion over my use of an abstract class lies in the fact that he believes that every method in an abstract class must automatically be an abstract method, in which case every one of these methods would need to be copied into every subclass.
 Being forced to define a method in a subclass which was not actually used would therefore NOT be a good idea.
 However, that is not how abstract classes work.
 This is what the PHP manual says: